-A reader in the context of the indieweb is the portion/feature integrated into an indieweb site that provides a way to read content from other indieweb sites, possibly including posts from the current site as well.
+A reader (or indie reader) in the context of the indieweb is the portion/feature integrated into an indieweb site that provides a way to read content from other indieweb sites, possibly including posts from the current site as well.

 Reasons to have a personal reader (a reader integrated into your site for you to use)

 - If you had reading built into your own site, would you ever need to visit Twitter or touch a Twitter client again? (since you can presumably already post from your site and POSSE to Twitter, including replies)

 - Your own site can provide you with a superset of Twitter-like functionality, assuming you're already

 - Filter and prioritize posts from others using algorithms of your own choosing.

 That's just the beginnings of what an indieweb reader can enable.